DLonSC/DLonSC.github.io/README.md

-### The Deep Learning for Science Workshop
+### The Deep Learning on Supercomputers Workshop

-The Deep Learning for Science workshop is with ISC'20 on June 25th, 2020 in Frankfurt, Germany.
-It is the second workshop in the Deep Learning on Supercomputers series.
+The Deep Learning on Supercomputers workshop is with ISC'20 on June 25th, 2020 in Frankfurt, Germany.
+It is the fourth workshop in the Deep Learning on Supercomputers series.
 The workshop provides a forum for practitioners working on any and all aspects of DL for scientific research in the High Performance Computing (HPC) context to present their latest research results and development, deployment, and application experiences.
 The general theme of this workshop series is the intersection of DL and HPC, while the theme of this particular workshop is centered around the applications of deep learning methods in scientific research: novel uses of deep learning methods, e.g., convolutional neural networks (CNN), recurrent neural networks (RNN), generative adversarial network (GAN), and reinforcement learning (RL), for both natural and social science research, and innovative applications of deep learning in traditional numerical simulation.
 Its scope encompasses application development in scientific scenarios using HPC platforms; DL methods applied to numerical simulation; fundamental algorithms, enhanced procedures, and software development methods to enable scalable training and inference; hardware changes with impact on future supercomputer design; and machine deployment, performance evaluation, and reproducibility practices for DL applications with an emphasis on scientific usage.

 Topics include but are not limited to:
 * DL as a novel approach of scientific computing